accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/glossaire/le-nom-le-role-la-valeur-le-parametrage-et-les-changements-d-etats.md

 A component must have an appropriate role and name.
 Its values, states and any parameters must also be accessible and correctly passed on to the accessibility APIs in particular.

 A component can be based on an interactive HTML element or on a non-interactive element overloaded by WAI-ARIA via an ad hoc role.
-Important: buttons (tags `<button>` or `<input type="button">`) when controlled via JavaScript must be evaluated with {% crit 7.1 %}.
+Important: buttons (`<button>` or `<input type="button">` tags) when controlled via JavaScript must be evaluated with {% crit 7.1 %}.

 The name can be the title of the component (the title of a button, for example).